Menu

 Helping children learn gratitude lets them focus on what they do have, not what they don’t.
 This way, they can feel happy and content, appreciating the simple things in life.

-Being thankful helps children look at life in a positive light, making them stronger when facing tough times and helping them build good relationships with others.
+Being thankful helps children see life in a positive light, makes them stronger when facing tough times, and helps them build good relationships with others.
 It also encourages them to give back to people and their community.

 Empathy